 Ministry of helps >> Help God’s people –

-We think of the ministry of helps as something that little people do, while
+We think of the ministry of helps as something little people do, while

-the pastor sits behind the pulpit and preaches the gospel, but it turns out
+the pastor roars behind the pulpit, but it turns out

-that the ministry of helps is greater than what most people think.
+that the ministry of helps is greater than most people think.
 If the

 pastor is above the ministry of helps, then how much more are prophets, yet

-over time we read in the Bible what the prophets have written, and they have
+over time we read in the Bible what the prophets have written, who have

 become a ministry of helps to us.
-Therefore, the pastor who stands behind the
+Therefore, the pastor has a ministry of

-pulpit and ministers to us, as we mature in the faith and begin to develop a
+helps too, as we mature in the faith and develop a

-see people serving the Lord, preaching the word of God and seeing His Kingdom
+see people serving the Lord, preaching the word and seeing the kingdom

-of creation helps establish His kingdom on the earth so one day He will
+of creation helps establish the kingdom on the earth, so one day Christ will

 (76i) Thy kingdom come